jhan15/hand_gesture_detection/README.md

 ### Problem

-The package I used to update the volume for Macbook is [osascript](https://github.com/andrewp-as-is/osascript.py), it will reduce the FPS from ~30 to ~5.
+The package I used to control Macbook's volume is [osascript](https://github.com/andrewp-as-is/osascript.py), it will reduce the FPS from ~30 to ~5.